aman2000raj/higherOrder-functions-js/README.md

 # higherOrder-functions-js
-custom higher order function javascript.
+custom implementation of some of higher order function javascript like map, filter, forEach, reduce.